GRDI-GenARCC/tutorials-and-workshops/Conda/conda_installation_guide.md

     source ~/miniconda3/etc/profile.d/conda.sh
    ```

    This command tells the command line interpreter to run the Conda source script, which enables the conda command for your environment.
-You will likely want to run this command every time you connect to the Biocluster, so you are encouraged to edit your ~/.bashrc file, and add that command to the end of the file.
+You will likely want to run this command every time you connect to Linux terminal(WSL, Biocluster, etc.), so you are encouraged to edit your ~/.bashrc file, and add that command to the end of the file.

 ### 4. Activate The Base environment